benprew/throwingbones/ben/blog/2011-02-08-testing-sessions-with-sinatra/index.md

----
-title: Testing sessions with Sinatra
+% Testing Sessions with Sinatra
-tags: sinatra

 ---
 I've got a sinatra-based app that relies on sessions and I need to test them.
 After doing a little digging, here was the solution I was able to come up with:
  1. Make sure that you're setting your RACK_ENV to 'test' ( I do this in my Rakefile )